 Health and Safety Policy

-1.1 Art History Link-Up (AHLU) trustees note the provisions of the Health and Safety at Work, etc Act 1974 (s.3(1)), which states that it is the duty of every employer to conduct his or her business in such a way as to ensure, so far as is reasonably practicable, that persons who are not in his or her employment but who may be affected by it are not exposed to risks to their health and safety, and accepts that it has a responsibility to take all reasonably practicable steps to secure the health and safety of students, staff and others using associated premises or participating in associated activities.
-It believes that the prevention of accidents, injury or loss is essential to AHLU’s efficient operation and is part of the education of its students.
+1.1 The Trustees of Art History Link-Up (“AHLU”) note the provisions of the Health and Safety at Work, etc. Act 1974 (s.3(1)), which states that it is the duty of every employer to conduct his or her business in such a way as to ensure, so far as is reasonably practicable, that persons who are not in his or her employment but who may be affected by it are not exposed to risks to their health and safety, and accepts that AHLU has a responsibility to take all reasonably practicable steps to secure the health and safety of students, staff and others using associated premises or participating in associated activities.
+The Trustees believes that the prevention of accidents, injury or loss is essential to AHLU’s efficient operation and is part of the education of its students.

-2.1 In the discharge of their duty the Trustees, in consultation with the Chief Executive, will:
+2.1 In the discharge of their duty the Trustees, in consultation with the CEO, will:

-a) make itself familiar with the requirements of the Health and Safety at Work, etc Act 1974 and any other health and safety legislation and codes of practices which are relevant to the work of the work of AHLU, in particular the management of Health and Safety at Work Regulations 1992 (SI 1992 No. 2051);
+a) make themselves familiar with the requirements of the Health and Safety at Work, etc. Act 1974 and any other health and safety legislation and codes of practices which are relevant to the work of AHLU, in particular the Health and Safety at Work Regulations 1992 (SI 1992 No. 2051);

-b) ensure that there is an effective and enforceable policy for the provision of health and safety
+b) ensure that the Policy effectively supports the provision of health and safety;

 d) identify and evaluate all risks relating to:

-e) identify and evaluate risk control measures in order to select the most appropriate means of minimising risk to students, staff and others
+e) identify and evaluate risk control measures in order to select the most appropriate means of minimising risk to students, volunteers, staff and others.